 Accounting and Budget Services

 Enabling, serving and supporting others by providing timely and accurate information about university resources.
-We give clear direction, offering thoughtful guidance and delivering quality services.
+We give clear direction, offer thoughtful guidance and deliver quality services.

 Incentive-Based Budget Model

 Requests for Finance & Business Services related Cognos Reports, U-Stores or Website Updates.

 When a University Department decides they no longer have use for single or multiple items, all Purdue Northwest-owned property must follow proper disposal procedure for all excess.

 Accounts Payable (AP) is responsible for auditing and processing invoices and reimbursements for payment.